 Example and User Interface

-The following example illustrates one of the many possible strategies using Hybrid auto-scale cluster.
-In this case the user has chosen m1.xlarge instance for Hybrid auto-scale cluster.
-The bid price has been specified as percentage to the On-Demand Instance price (90% in the example below).
+The following example illustrates one of the many possible strategies using a Hybrid auto-scale cluster.
+In this case, the user has chosen m1.xlarge instance for the Hybrid auto-scale cluster.
+The bid price has been specified as a percentage of the On-Demand Instance price (90% in the example below).
 The timeout for Spot Instance request has been set to 5 minutes and the cluster can have 50% of the nodes running as Spot Instances.